QAClique/demo-webapp/README.md

 The main idea of this project is to have two very similar pages, one where sorting of the funds table is done through the Back End (by API) and one done through the Front End.
 It is meant as an exercise for people who must test such pages to properly understand that you should not always test in an End to End fashion.

 Obviously the architecture of the underlying page (whether the sort is done by Back End or Front End) has a tremendous impact on how the tests should be done in an efficient manner.
-You could however do all the testing at the End to End level which is the slowest, most brittle way of doing things and can only be done once everything is done and dusted.
-But that would be a very bad approach, so DON'T DO THAT!
+You could however do all the testing at the End to End level which is the slowest, most brittle way of doing things and can only be done once development is pretty much done and dusted.
+But that would be a very bad approach, so **DON'T DO THAT!**

 ## Features